MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

 ::: moniker-end

-1. After you select the workload(s) you want, choose **Install**.
+1. After you choose the workload(s) you want, choose **Install**.

     Next, status screens appear that show the progress of your Visual Studio installation.

 1. After the new workloads and components are installed, choose **Launch**.

 > [!TIP]
 > At any time after installation, you can install workloads or components that you didn't install initially.
 If you have Visual Studio open, go to **Tools** > **Get Tools and Features...** which opens the Visual Studio Installer.
 Or, open **Visual Studio Installer** from the Start menu.
-From there, you can select the workloads or components that you wish to install.
+From there, you can choose the workloads or components that you wish to install.
 Then, choose **Modify**.

-## Step 5 - Select individual components (Optional)
+## Step 5 - Choose individual components (Optional)

 If you don't want to use the Workloads feature to customize your Visual Studio installation, you can do so by installing individual components instead.
-To select individual components, choose the **Individual components** option from the Visual Studio Installer, select what you want, and then follow the prompts.
+To choose individual components, choose the **Individual components** option from the Visual Studio Installer, choose what you want, and then follow the prompts.

 ::: moniker range="vs-2017"